About the Facilitator

 - Amie, Make Mistakes in Māori student.

 The kaupapa of Tā te Manawa stems from the guidance of his tūpuna, a deep understanding of his Te Ātiawa heritage, and his personal journey of healing from trauma and mental illness.
-His experience as a kaiako spans a wide range of contexts from Kōhanga Reo and Kura Kaupapa Māori through to youth, adult and teacher education, in areas such as te reo and tikanga Māori, music and instrument making, poetry, resource development and Māori outdoor pursuits.
-He speaks Spanish and has taught arts education activities as tools for language revitalisation for Indigenous teachers, schools, and communities in México in 2020 & 2024.
+His experience as a kaiako spans a wide range of contexts from kōhanga reo and kura kaupapa Māori through to youth, adult and teacher education, exploring te reo and tikanga Māori, music and instrument making, creative writing, resource development & Māori outdoor pursuits.
+He speaks Spanish as well as te reo, and taught arts education activities as tools for language revitalisation for Indigenous teachers, schools, and early childhood centres in México in 2020 & 2024.